 5.2.2 Context

 Is eye-tracking technology being used in the analysis of the understanding of business process models?
 All the studies found used the eye-tracking device to verify comprehension in business process models, each study using the device to evaluate different topics in the understanding of the models.
-The Table 8 presents the categorization of studies by these topics.
+Table 8 presents the categorization of studies by these topics.
 Studies Zimoch et al. (2018) and Bera et al. (2019) use the eye tracking device to evaluate different business process modeling notations to determine which is best understood.
-Studies Petrusel et al. (2016), and Chen et al. (2018) assess the understanding of structures or specific elements from which they were added in the notation.
+Studies Petrusel et al. (2016) and Chen et al. (2018) assess the understanding of structures or specific elements from which they were added in the notation.
 The remaining studies evaluate how different readers understand business process models in a particular notation.

 Table 8: Studies Classification.